Lan-lab/COMSE/README.md

 ## 1 Introduction to COMSE

-SIGNET is a new method for gene regulatory network (GRN) reconstruction and prediction using only single-cell RNA-seq data.
-It  is mainly based on a deep learning framework, multiple-layers perception (MLP), for relationship prediction between transcription factors (TF) and the non-transcription factors (NTF), combining RcisTarget for motif analysis and AUCell for GRN activity scoring.
-The predicted network graph and AUC score matrix  obtained by SIGNET can be used further for multiple downstream analysis.
-For more information on SIGNET, we recommend the user to check the following article:
+COMSE first partitions all genes into different communities in latent space inferred by Principle Component Analysis (PCA) using the Louvain algorithm[1].
+Within each community, we apply a denoising procedure to remove noise introduced during sequencing or other procedures.
+It then selects highly informative genes from each community based on the Laplacian score [2] (Fig. 1).
+For more information on COMSE, we recommend the user to check the following article:

 > SIGNET: single-cell RNA-seq-based gene regulatory network prediction using multiple-layer perceptron bagging (https://doi.org/10.1093/bib/bbab547)